efe3535/efe3535/README.md

 via Discord: ngneer#0001
 via Matrix: @Enginar:kde.org
 - 😄 Pronouns: Enginar, n g neer
 - ⚡ Fun fact: Everything started with a $5 Arduino UNO.
 I started by blinking LED.
-As I dream, I started learning new things.
+As I dream, I started learning something new.
 And I think you can do this forever if you continue dreaming...
 - 📍 Location: Izmir, Turkey